sd-kant/Nextjs-Tailwind-AdminReg/README.md

-# AdminReg_NewBackend
+# Kenzen Portal_NewBackend
-companyID.Admin.kenzen.com website using new API's for new backend DB
+portal.dev.kenzen.com website using new API's for new backend DB for internal Testing portal.kenzen.com for Production

 # Getting Started with Create React App